Covenda/AI-SOC2/README.md

 ## License

-This is a clone project for internal use.
-All Recorded Future branding and content belongs to Recorded Future, Inc.
+This is a project for Covenda AI.
+All branding and content belongs to Covenda AI.